-At Reddick Orthodontics, we always strive to complete a treatment with braces in the shortest time necessary.
+At Melbourne Orthodontics, we always strive to complete a treatment with braces in the shortest time necessary.
 Your orthodontist in Melbourne and Indian Harbour, FL is going to take as much time as needed to give you that perfect smile.
 However, the treatment time will vary from patient to patient.
 Here’s a look at the factors that can shorten or lengthen your time wearing braces.

 More Severe Cases Take More Time